A New Box Jellyfish On The Block?

 Yes it sounds a bit like preparing for war against evil aliens, know thy enemy, but the Chironex clan isn't planning an attack.
 They're out there just doing what comes naturally while we step deeper and deeper into their fishing territory.
 Any so-called 'attack' is actually an accident.

 Discoveries like this potential new species could shed light on a complex animal that's known to cause serious harm to humans.

 Instead of expecting the unexpected every time we take a dip at a tropical beach on Koh Samui or Kota Kinabalu, science can provide answers and solutions that help authorities, tourism operators, hospitals and individuals effectively deal with any possible problems.

 Dr Maran and UMS are no doubt consulting with the world's best in Chironex expertise to properly identify this potential new bundle of jelly.

-The world may not be waiting for an announcement with breathless Harry and Meghan hysteria, but if Sabah is made safer with detailed knowledge of a local Chironex then the wait, along with some shoddy headlines, will be worth it.
+The world may not be waiting for an announcement with breathless Harry and Meghan's new royal baby hysteria, but if Sabah is made safer with detailed knowledge of a local Chironex then the wait, along with some shoddy headlines, will be worth it.

 October 2019 Update: